AhmetHamzaEmra/Understanding_RL/README.md

 ## Deep Q Networks

-Before we start with DQN lets talk about $Q$ function first. $Q(s,a)$ is  a function that maps given $s$ (state) and $a$(action) pair to expected total reward untile the terminal state.
-It is basicaly how much reward we are gonna gate if we act with action $a$ in state $s$.
-The reason we combine this idea with NN is it is almost imposible to find  $q \ values$ for all states in environment.
+Before we start with DQN lets talk about Q function first.
+Q(s,a)​ is  a function that maps given ​s (state) and a(action) pair to expected total reward untile the terminal state.
+It is basicaly how much reward we are gonna gate if we act with action a in state s.
+The reason we combine this idea with NN is it is almost imposible to find  ​*q values* for all states in environment.